 The Debonair was first introduced at the 10th All Japan Motor Show (later renamed the Tokyo Motor Show) in October 1963.
 Its appearance at the time was described as "dignified".
 It was one of the first Japanese-built luxury sedans, using a 2.0-liter six-cylinder engine, with exterior dimensions just under the Japanese government dimension regulations for "compact" vehicles while offering a spacious interior.

-At its introduction, it was regarded as a luxurious variation of the Colt 1000, as the Galant would not be introduced until 1969, and was the largest sedan Mitsubishi had built to date.
+At its introduction, it was the largest sedan Mitsubishi had built to date.
 In Japan, it was sold at a specific retail chain called the Galant Shop starting in 1969 with the introduction of the Galant.
 At the time of the Debonair's introduction, Mitsubishi had a market reputation of building small, economical sedans, letting other manufacturers build larger, more expensive sedans.
-The Debonair was seen as a special purpose vehicle, and not marketed towards the general motoring public.
+The Debonair was seen as a special purpose vehicle, and was not widely marketed towards the general motoring public.
 Production began in time for the 1964 Summer Olympics held in Tokyo in October 1964.
-Mitsubishi had earlier used this approach to build an exclusive vehicle for senior members of Mitsubishi, with the first vehicle built called the Model A.

 Three distinct generations were available during its 35-year production run until it was replaced in 1999 with the Proudia in an attempt to continue to offer a top-level luxury sedan.
-The first and second-generation models were used by senior level executives of the Mitsubishi Group and affiliated companies.
+The first and second-generation models were predominantly used by senior level executives of the Mitsubishi Group and affiliated companies.
+Aside from a very minor export push in the 1960s, the Debonair was mainly sold in Japan, although the second and third generations met with considerable success in South Korean license production.

 The Debonair was Mitsubishi's competitor to the Nissan Cedric, Prince Gloria, Isuzu Bellel and Toyota Crown, and during the first generation's production, the appearance remained generally unchanged from 1964 until 1986, sharing a tradition with the Toyota Century, that being also recognized as a senior executive sedan exclusive to the Japanese market.
 Although it received several minor redesigns (denoted I through IV), the vehicle proved popular enough in the Japanese market to remain in production for 22 years without major appearance modifications.